 Why is the Gas Pedal Placed Lower than the Brake Pedal?

 You might have noticed that the gas pedal sits slightly lower than the brake pedal in your car.
-What is the purpose of this because it obviously wasn’t a design glitch?
+What is the purpose of this?
+It obviously wasn’t a design glitch.

 With this design, your foot can’t slip off of the gas pedal and hit the brakes.
 On top of that, you will spend a lot of time with your foot on the gas pedal.
 It’s going to rest there far more often than on the brake pedal.
 This lowered position makes it easier for you to keep control over the throttle.
 It also provides superior comfort, which is helpful if you are on the road for extended periods.